blangwell/tooting-monk/README.md

 ## Process
 I started the project by gathering the sound assets.
 I found an excellent sound compilation via Creative Commons, downloaded it, and split it up into individual sound files via Audacity.

 After the sound assets were added, I used Javascript to create new Audio objects for each sound and put the object variables into an array.
-I wrote the `playSound()` function to index an audio object at random and play the corresponding sound.
+I wrote the `playSound()` function to index an Audio object at random and play the corresponding sound.

 ```js
 function playSound() {